Sleeping in Airports

 Locations & Seating

-The seating varies across the 4 terminals, though the International Terminal may be the most comfortable.
-Inside Security, look around for new, modern furniture that is padded and comfy.
+The seating varies across the four terminals, though the International Terminal may be the most comfortable.
+Look around for new, padded, comfy, modern furniture on the airside.
 Other seating includes leather loungers, but they are equipped with armrests.
-For more privacy, keep your eyes peeled for some hallways and corners, but be prepared to sleep on the floor – some of which is carpeted.
+If you want more privacy, please keep your eyes peeled for some hallways and corners, but be prepared to sleep on the floor – some carpeted.
 A sleep mat, blanket, or sleeping bag will go far to provide some much-needed cushion.

 Here are good sleep spots that travellers have reported: